 14-night average length of stay

-On September 23, we entered the final phase of reinstating services at the Ronald McDonald House.
-We are now welcoming new guest families to the warm and comforting environment of “The House That Love Built.”
+On September 23, 2020, we entered the final phase of reinstating services at the Ronald McDonald House, welcoming guest families back to the warm and comforting environment of “The House That Love Built.”
 Today, we continue to monitor and respond proactively to the changing conditions of the pandemic.
 Enhanced safety protocols remain in place and we continue to adjust our operations as needed to provide a safe environment for all guest families, volunteers and staff.